2007 Chicago Bears season: Game summary

-Following the aftermath of the team's loss to Dallas, the Bears turned to Brian Griese replace Rex Grossman.
+Following the aftermath of the team's loss to Dallas, the Bears turned to Brian Griese to replace Rex Grossman.
 The change came in an attempt to protect the ball, and reduce turnovers.
 Nonetheless, the turnovers continued to haunt the team en route to a 37–27 loss against the Detroit Lions.
 The Lions took a first-quarter lead by blocking a Robbie Gould field-goal attempt, and then using the field position to score a field goal.
 The Bears' offense struggled to move the ball in the first quarter, and but began to pick up momentum in the second quarter.
 Griese threw a fifteen-yard touchdown to Muhsin Muhammad, but also threw two interceptions in two red zone visits.

 Jon Kitna and the Lions' top-tier passing offense exploited the Bears' injury-depleted secondary.
 He threw two touchdowns in the fourth quarter, to keep the Bears four points behind the Lions.
 Griese threw an interception to Keith Smith, who returned it for a touchdown.
 However, Devin Hester responded by returning the ensuing kickoff for a touchdown.
 The Lions established their running game later, and allowed Kevin Jones to score a rushing touchdown, sending the Lions up by ten again.
 Griese led the Bears downfield on the subsequent drive.
 After several unusual penalties and mishaps, the Griese threw a touchdown to Desmond Clark.
 Now trailing by three points, Gould attempted by an onside kick, but it was recovered and returned by Casey FitzSimmons, sealing the Bears' loss.
 The 34 points allowed in the fourth quarter by the Bears are the most in NFL history.

 Griese completed thirty-four of fifty-two passes for 286 yards, two touchdowns, and three interceptions in his first start as a Bear.
 The team's running game mustered a combined total of sixty-nine yards, ousted by the Lions' ninety-five yards.
 Both defenses unleashed equal punishment on their opposing quarterbacks, combining for a total of twelve quarterback sacks.
 The Lions' victory snapped their four-game losing streak against the Bears.